-(b) Larger or smaller than onesix hundred sixty forty(1640) acres for gas; or
+(b) Larger or smaller than one six hundred forty (6140) acres for gas; or

-(c) Not located within the boundaries of a governmental section, quarter section or quarter-quarter section.
+(c) Not located within the boundaries of a governmental section, quarter section or quarterquarter section.

-(5) Changes An amendment to drillingspacing units may be authorized upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
-To authorize an changeamendment, the department shall find that such changeamendment would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
+(5) Changes to drilling spacing units may be authorized upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
+To authorize a change, the department shall find that such change would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
 In addition to any other notice required by statute or rule, an operator shall provide proper notice and a copy of the application to all uncommitted owners within the proposed unit and to all other parties an operator reasonably believes may be affected.
-In establishingamending drilling spacing units under this section, the department shall review the drilling spacing unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.
+In establishing drilling spacing units under this section, the department shall review the drilling spacing unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.

-(6) The department may amend an order that establishes spacing units for a pool to provide for:
+(6) The board may modify an order that establishes spacing units for a pool to provide for: